raczajko/pgdevops/README.md

-# DEVOPS : BigSQL DevOps #
+# pgDevOps by BigSQL #

-DEVOPS is a multi-user & multi-server PostgreSQL dev-ops web console that features integration with pgAdmin4.
+pgDevOps is a multi-user & multi-server PostgreSQL dev-ops web console that features integration with pgAdmin4.

 It's a WSGI Python27 Flask application that runs cross-platform (Windows, OSX & Linux) in Crossbar.

 ### Setup python env
+Make sure you are running at least PIP 9.0.x

 ```
 #!bash